 Maiori is a resort town lying on Italy’s Amalfi Coast.
 This lively town is in the Salerno province, surrounded by lush green hills and heavenly beaches.
-If you love stunning views, unique attractions, and great food, Maiori, Italy, is the destination for you.
+If you love stunning views, unique attractions, and great food, Maiori, Italy, is your destination.

 Did you know that Maiori was the vacation paradise of ancient Romans?
 Well, now you do.
 Maiori has a history of being an ancient tourist attraction – in beautiful places like Italy, everyone has always loved the coast.

 Speaking of history, there’s still an ongoing debate on who founded Maiori.
-No one can really agree if it’s the Etruscans, the Corsicans, the Romans, or the Greeks.
-It’s interesting, but ultimately unimportant – especially once you set eyes on this Italian paradise.
+No one can agree if it’s the Etruscans, the Corsicans, the Romans, or the Greeks.
+It’s interesting but ultimately unimportant – especially once you see this Italian paradise.

 Maiori means “greater” in Latin or “senior” in Corsican.
 This name likely plays on the town’s proximity and relationship with the smaller neighboring town of Minori (literally “minor” in Latin and Corsican).

 Perhaps the biggest appeal of Maiori is that it sits on the most extensive unbroken stretch of beach on the Amalfi Coast.
 Additionally, Maiori is known for its delicious seafood, as well as its unique architecture.
 It is home to many beautiful churches and historic structures, not to mention some of the most breathtaking vistas in Italy.

 Interested?
 Well then, let’s get into the best things to do in Maiori, Italy!

 - 1. Explore the Church of Santa Maria a Mare

 - 2. Tour the Castle of San Nicola de Thoro Plano